reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 </Sandpack>

 In the sandbox above, the input only updates the `message` state variable.
 From the user's perspective, this should not affect the chat connection.
-However, every time you update the `message`, your component re-renders.
-When your component re-renders, the code inside of it runs again from scratch.
+However, every time you update the `message`, your Component re-renders.
+When your Component re-renders, the code inside of it runs again from scratch.

 A new `options` object is created from scratch on every re-render of the `ChatRoom` component.
 React sees that the `options` object is a *different object* from the `options` object created during the last render.
 This is why it re-synchronizes your Effect (which depends on `options`), and the chat re-connects as you type.